Product Overview

 Installation

-1. When the pump and motor are directly coupled, pay attention to the concentricity between the pump shaft and the motor output shaft.
-Correct installation has a major impact on smooth operation and service life, so alignment must be carried out carefully and accurately.
+When the pump and motor are directly coupled, pay attention to the concentricity between the pump shaft and the motor output shaft.
+Correct installation is crucial for smooth operation and long service life, so alignment must be performed carefully and accurately.

-2. The pump coupling must be tightened with bolts and the nuts locked.
-Loose nuts can cause axial movement of the impeller and lead to mechanical failures.
+The pump coupling must be secured with bolts, and the nuts should be locked.
+Loose nuts can cause axial movement of the impeller, leading to mechanical failures.

-• A. The installation height of the suction inlet should not exceed 3.5 m.
-Where conditions allow, the suction inlet should be installed as low as possible below the minimum liquid level in the sump, and the suction line should be kept as short as possible with fewer elbows.
+A. The installation height of the suction inlet should not exceed 3.5 meters.
+When possible, install the suction inlet as low as possible below the minimum liquid level in the sump, and keep the suction line as short as possible with fewer elbows.
 This helps shorten self-priming time and improve self-priming performance.

-• B. Valves, flanges and other fittings in the suction line must be strictly leak-free.
-Air leakage in the suction line is not allowed.
+B. Valves, flanges, and other fittings in the suction line must be leak-free.
+Air leakage in the suction line is not acceptable.

-• D. The suction and discharge pipelines must be supported by their own pipe supports.
+D. Both the suction and discharge pipelines must be supported by their own pipe supports.
 The pump casing must not bear the weight or stress of the pipelines.

-7. Align the coupling between the pump and the motor and check the installation clearance and concentricity.
-The allowable misalignment is within 0.1 mm.
+Align the coupling between the pump and the motor and check the installation clearance and concentricity.
+The allowable misalignment should be within 0.1 mm.
 The height difference between the pump shaft and the motor shaft can be adjusted by adding shims under the base.

-8. After the unit has actually run for 3–4 hours, perform a final inspection.
-If there are no abnormal phenomena, the installation is considered correct.
-During trial operation, check the bearing temperature; the bearing housing temperature should not exceed 70 °C.
+After the unit has run for 3–4 hours, perform a final inspection.
+If no abnormalities are found, the installation is considered correct.
+During trial operation, check the bearing temperature; the bearing housing temperature should not exceed 70°C.

 Operation